-Lewis and Clark has articulation agreements in architecture with the University of Illinois Urbana Champaign (UIUC) and Southern Illinois University at Carbondale (SIUC).
-These agreements consist of an individualized AS degree specifically designed for transfer to UIUC's or SIUC's Schools of Architecture.
-However, the Lewis and Clark faculty and staff have become aware of the need for architectural technicians with education at a two-year college as the basic educational credential.
-Furthermore, recent trends in the design and construction of "green buildings" and the allocation of resources from the federal government through the American Recovery and Reinvestment Act of 2009 to support green jobs and green buildings have led L&C to develop these new programs with a "green" flavor.
-The essential purpose of the AAS degree and the certificates is to meet the growing need of environmentally sustainable building design and construction, as performed by AAS-educated and certificate-prepared technicians who serve architectural, design, construction and other building-related organizations.
-The goal of the AAS program is to combine specialized skill courses in drafting, architecture, relevant software skills with general-education courses so that students have a firm foundation in basic academic skills as well as skills important to green building and design.
-The curriculum places emphasis on development of a common set of trade skills centered on sustainable design and construction, as well as the acquisition of critical thinking, communication, and problem solving ability.
+This program aims to meet a growing need in the field of environmentally sustainable building design and construction, as performed by AAS-educated and certificate-prepared technicians who serve architectural, design, construction and other building-related organizations.

+The goal is to combine specialized skill courses in drafting, architecture and relevant software skills with general-education courses so students have a firm foundation in basic academic skills, as well as skills important to green building and design.
+The curriculum places emphasis on development of a common set of trade skills centered on sustainable design and construction, as well as the acquisition of critical thinking, communication and problem solving ability.